romeeld/AstroAnthro/_posts/2016-04-04-about-astroanthro.md

 title: "About AstroAnthro.org"
 author: "Jarita Holbrook"
 categories: about
-tags: [sample]
+tags: [about]
 image: hubble-img.jpg
 ---

-Welcome to Astroanthro.org, an anthropological inquiry into the field of astronomy!
+Welcome to Astroanthro.org, an anthropological inquiry into the field of astronomy.
+In this website you will find the video collection of the AstroAnthro research team, plus all the research materials, such as publications, bibliography, images, etc.